 Coverage will become effective on August 1 for fall semester and end December 31, and January 1 through July 31 for those starting coverage in the spring semester.
 For those beginning study in the summer II session, coverage begins at the start of the summer semester, June 3, and continues through July 31.
 Although your record is not sent to the insurance company until after the deadline for waivers, you are covered starting on the effective dates above.
 Please note that you do not need an ID card to begin receiving benefits for which you are eligible.
-See the online Plan Guide for information on how to initiate a claim to get reimbursed should you need out-of-pocket care before receiving your ID card.

 Many doctors and hospitals will file a claim for you if you provide them with information about your insurance coverage.
 You may have to pay some part of the bill, but these doctors and hospitals will send the rest of the bill to the insurance company.
 However, many doctors and health care providers require that you pay them directly; you must pay the full amount of the bill when you visit.
 Claim forms and instructions for filing a claim can be found in the menu of links to the left.

 All international students are required to purchase the IU International plan with a few exceptions: